 Make it plant-based

 Focus on encouraging plant-based nutrition with this visually appealing 2-page resource.
 Help attendees understand how to create a balanced plate with the Balance Your Plant-Based Diet Mini-Guide.

 RD2RD features a wide-variety of nutrition resources.
-Choose a done for you presentation, toolkit or use available tools to customize to meet your needs.
+Choose a done-for-you presentation, toolkit, or resource, or use available tools that are customizable to meet your needs.

 Learn more about RD2RD and how you could sell your client tools.
 Create your store and list products for free!
-Apply to be a vendor.
+Apply to be a vendor today.